parledoct/sousrir/README.md

 #### 1.2 Miniconda

-If you do not already have an installation of miniconda for use by R, use the `install_miniconda()` function from the reticulate package (which is a dependency of sousrir, and will be automatically installed).
-The reticulate package lets you use Python functions and data structures in R, and needs access to its own (clean) install of miniconda.
+If you do not already have an installation of Miniconda for use by R, use the `install_miniconda()` function from the reticulate package (which is a dependency of sousrir, and will be automatically installed).
+The reticulate package lets you use Python functions and data structures in R, and needs access to its own (clean) installation of Miniconda.

 ```r
 reticulate::install_miniconda()